AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/tasks/manage-tasks/task-information-in-overview.md

    -->

    <!--
-   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Click <strong>Custom Forms</strong> to add or forms or edit information on the existing custom forms.&nbsp;</p>
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Click <strong>Custom Forms</strong> to add or forms or edit information on the existing custom forms. </p>
    -->

    <!--